 Chief financial officers are responsible for the full financial operations of the hospital they work for.
 These professionals keep financial records, plan budgets, report to the Board of Directors and the CEO, and generally manage all financial risks.

-The salary for a hospital CFO can vary greatly depending on where the hospital is located, but the salary range is between $95,000 to $300,000 a year
+The salary for a hospital CFO can vary greatly depending on where the hospital is located, but the average salary is $194,583 a year.

 These are just a handful of potential career paths awaiting you once you earn your initial healthcare degree.
 As you can see, the healthcare industry offers an abundance of interesting careers that all pay very, very well!